PraktikumSoftwareEntwicklung/documentation/index.md

 5. Protect built by running in a docker container

 Open questions
- * pull request to release/master branch? which jenkins file?
+ * jenkins file used from commit - sufficent protection?